mahbuba01/Everything-about-Job-Interviews/README.md

 For example: Thanks for the $180K offer!
 Based on my experience & market data, Am targeting $200K; How can we align on that?

+# Laws of Software Engineering

+1. Murphy’s Law (Edward A. Murphy Jr.)

+If something can go wrong, it will go wrong.

+Example:

+• Server might crash → keep backups

+• Users may give wrong input → add validation

+2. Brooks’s Law (Fred Brooks)

+Adding manpower to a late project makes it later.

+When new people are added to a late project:

+• Training is required

+• Communication increases

+• Confusion increases

+3. Postel’s Law (Jon Postel)

+Be conservative in what you send (send clean & correct data), and liberal in what you accept (be flexible, tolerate small errors).

+4. Pareto Principle (Vilfredo Pareto)

+80% of the results come from 20% of the work.

+Not all tasks are equally important, a small portion (20%) creates the biggest impact (80%).

+5. Kerckhoffs’s Principle (Auguste Kerckhoffs)

+A system should remain secure even if everything about it is public (except the key).

+Security depends on the secrecy of the key, not on hiding the system (algorithm or code).

+6. Moore’s Law (Gordon Moore)

+Computing power roughly doubles every ~2 years.

+Example:

+Earlier, training an AI model took 1 month.

+Now, the same task can be done in a few days.

+7. Ninety-Ninety Rule (Tom Cargill)

+First 90% of the work takes 10% of the time.

+Remaining 10% of the work takes 90% of the time.

+The initial progress feels fast, but the final part (debugging, polishing, handling edge cases) takes much longer.

+8. Premature Optimization Principle (Donald Knuth)

+Premature optimization is the root of all evil.

+Avoid excessive optimization at the beginning — focus on making it work first, then optimize later.

+9. Metcalfe’s Law (Robert Metcalfe)

+The value of a network grows with the square of the number of connected users.

+As users increase, value doesn’t grow linearly, it grows quadratically (n²).

+10. OODA Loop (John Boyd)

+A model for fast decision-making and iteration:

+Observe → Orient → Decide → Act

+Example:

+1. Launch an app
+2. See user feedback (Observe)
+3. Understand the problem (Orient)
+4. Decide on changes (Decide)
+5. Release updates (Act)

+# Software Development Mistakes

+1. Missed the deadline?
+Add more developers.
+2. Someone isn’t working properly?
+Say nothing.
+3. One person will do everything; no need to involve others.
+4. The project is difficult?
+Hard work alone will make it succeed.
+5. Work loudly in an open space.
+6. Risk management?
+Not needed (Agile/Rapid methods will handle it).
+7. Missed a milestone?
+Complete it before the next one.
+8. Testing/environment setup takes time?
+No problem.
+9. No need for version control in small projects.
+10. Documentation?
+Not required; code is enough.
+11. Client/stakeholder feedback?
+A waste of time.
+12. Branching strategy?
+Just push to main.
+13. CI/CD pipeline?
+Overkill for small teams.